 Meaning and History

 The famous Minnesota Vikings logo, featuring a Norseman, was provided by Carl Hubenthal, a sports artist for the Angeles Times, in 1961.
-Throughout the franchise’s history, it had three logo versions, very similar to each other.
+Throughout the franchise’s history, it had three very similar logo versions.
 The official logo colors are yellow (Vikings Gold), white, and black.
 Later, purple was added.

 What are Minnesota Vikings?